Duane Kuiper: Broadcasting career

 While principally a television play-by-play announcer on NBC Sports Bay Area, Kuiper also shares radio play-by-play duties with Dave Flemming on KNBR when the Giants television broadcast is carried over-the-air on KNTV and Jon Miller handles the television play-by-play.
 He also fills in on the radio side when Flemming is unable to announce games due to his second job as an ESPN college football and basketball announcer.
 During Giants post-season play, Kuiper and broadcast partner Mike Krukow move over to the radio side and call games with Miller and Flemming while the television broadcasts are handled by network sportscasters.

 Kruk and Kuip can be heard in the Electronic Arts video games MVP Baseball 2003, MVP Baseball 2004, and MVP Baseball 2005.
 In December 2010, both Kuiper and Krukow signed six-year extensions to continue as Giants announcers.

 Kuiper missed calling much of the 2021 season after a cancer diagnosis that required chemotherapy, but he returned to a limited schedule—all home games and 20 road games, called remotely from San Francisco—in the 2022 season.

+On September 20, 2026, Kuiper released a statement through the Giants announcing that he had been diagnosed with throat cancer and had begun receiving treatment at Stanford Medicine.
+He noted that the diagnosis was unrelated to his 2021 health battle and expressed optimism about his treatment plan.
+Kuiper briefly stepped away from the booth during the final week of the 2026 regular season to undergo treatment, with plans to return to finish the season alongside long-time broadcast partner Mike Krukow, who was calling his final games prior to retirement.
+Despite Krukow's retirement, Kuiper stated he intended to continue broadcasting Giants games for the 2027 season.